 Although technically a warm farro salad, this recipe can also be served cold as a light meal or as a side to another dish, like our baked pesto salmon.

-Want some more healthy salad recipes?
+Want more healthy salad recipes?

 Check out these easy, healthy recipe ideas!